Vanilla-OS/handbook/_posts/2023-01-23-install-jekyll-and-bundler.md

 apx export --aur --bin bundler
 ```

-## Testing sites from a repository locally
+## Testing sites using Jekyll locally

-Clone a repository using `git` or `gh`.

-Move to the destination of the cloned directory using `cd <path/to/directory>`.
+Navigate to the required directory for the site.

-Run `bundler install` to install necessary packages (This step is required only once and doesn't require re-running it in future.
-You must have a Gemfile in the repository for this to work).
+Optionally, Run `bundler install` to install necessary packages (This step is required only once and doesn't require re-running it in future.
+You must have a Gemfile in the repository for this command to work).

-Run `bundler exec jekyll build` to build the page to `./_site` once.
-Then you can either test the pages manually or use the `bundler exec jekyll serve` command.
+Run `jekyll build` or `bundler exec jekyll build` to build the page to `./_site` once.

-Run `bundler exec jekyll serve` to build your site any time a source file changes and serve it locally.
+Then you can either test the pages manually or use `jekyll serve` or `bundler exec jekyll serve` command to build your site any time a source file changes and serve it locally.

 Navigate to `http://127.0.0.1:4000/` or `http://localhost:4000/` in your browser to preview and test the page.

-Now, commit the changes using `git` and create a PR in GitHub.

 **_Tip_**:-

 You can test your pages on your phone using `bundler exec jekyll serve --host=<ip>`.

 Using `0.0.0.0` instead of a specific IP binds port 4000 to any interface, which is prone to be blocked by your routers firewalls.
 That's why we recommended using a particular IP address with the `--host` flag.
 After executing the command in any browser on your phone, go to this address `<ip>:4000`.